oviirup/jiosaavn-extension/README.md

 - Select the extracted folder and click **Open**\
   <small>
   Note: <strong>Developer mode</strong> is required to enable the extension.
 You can see a toggle button promptly named "Developer Mode".
 Turn on to enable the Developer mode.<br>
-  You might get "turn off developer mode" notification every time you open the browser if you are using Stable versions of chrome.
-You can use Chrome Dev or Canary of that notification annoys you.
+  You might get a **Turn off Developer Mode** notification every time you open the browser if you are using Stable versions of chrome.
+You can use Chrome Dev or Canary if that notification annoys you.
   </small>

 [&#x21e1; Back to top](#)